parse-community/parse-server/CONTRIBUTING.md

 If your pull request introduces a change that may affect the storage or retrieval of objects, you may want to make sure it plays nice with Postgres.

 * Run the tests against the postgres database with `PARSE_SERVER_TEST_DB=postgres npm test`.
-You'll need to have postgres running on your machine an setup [appropriatedly](https://github.com/parse-community/parse-server/blob/master/.travis.yml#L37)
+You'll need to have postgres running on your machine and setup [appropriately](https://github.com/parse-community/parse-server/blob/master/.travis.yml#L37)
-* If your feature is a mongoDB only feature and the test don't apply for a Postgres database, you can disable them with:
+* If your feature is intended to only work with MongoDB, you should disable PostgreSQL-specific tests with:

   - `describe_only_db('mongo')` // will create a `describe` that runs only on mongoDB
   - `it_only_db('mongo')` // will make a test that only runs on mongo
   - `it_exclude_dbs(['postgres'])` // will make a test that runs against all DB's but postgres

 ##### Code of Conduct